Games characterizing certain families of functions: Game characterizations of Baire 1 functions

 \section{Game characterizations of Baire 1 functions}

 Recall the game defined by Kiss \cite{Ki}.
 Let $X$ and $Y$ be Polish spaces.
 Let $f\colon X\to Y$ be an arbitrary function.
-At the $n$th step of the game $G_f$, Player~I plays $x_n$, then Playe~II plays $y_n$,
+At the $n$th step of the game $G_f$, Player~I plays $x_n$, then Player~II plays $y_n$,

 with the rules that for each $n\in\mathbb{N}$: \begin{itemize} \item $x_n\in X$ and $d_X(x_n,x_{n+1})\leq 2^{-n}$; \item $y_n\in Y$. \end{itemize} Since $X$ is complete, $x_n\to x$ for some $x\in X$.
 Player II wins if and only if $\la y_n\ra_{n\in\mathbb{N}}$ is convergent and $y_n\to f(x)$.
 Recall the main result of Kiss: \begin{theorem}[\hbox{\cite[Theorem 1]{Ki}}] The game $G_f$ is determined, and \begin{itemize} \item Player I has a winning strategy in $G_f$ if and only if $f$ is not of Baire class~1. \item Player II has a winning strategy in $G_f$ if and only if $f$ is of Baire class~1. \end{itemize} \end{theorem}